Just Sylvia

-Just Sylvia is a studio album by American singer, Sylvia.
-It was released by RCA Records in May 1982 and was her second studio album.
+Just Sylvia is a studio album by American singer, Sylvia, released by RCA Records in May 1982 and was her second studio album.
 It was considered a departure from her debut album for transitioning towards pop versus her country-themed first LP.
 It received critical acclaim from Billboard, Cash Box and others in the wake of its release.
 Three singles were spawned from the album, two of which became chart-topping US-Canadian country songs: "Like Nothing Ever Happened" and "Nobody".
 The latter became a crossover pop single in the US, Canada and New Zealand, leading to a gold certification for Just Sylvia in 1983.
 The album also made the US country LP's top five and made all-genre US-Canadian chart positions.

 Background, recording and content

 In 1979, Sylvia signed a recording contract with RCA Records and her first single was released the same year.
 Her recordings gained more momentum by 1980-81 when "Tumbleweed" rose into the US country top ten and "Drifter" topped the same chart.
 The songs were featured on her debut studio album, Drifter, which evoked themes of the American west.
 For her next album, Sylvia and producer Tom Collins chose to take a different direction.

 Instead, the album's sound and style took more of an adult contemporary and pop approach, but remained rooted in the country genre.
 Synthesizers and percussion instrumentation were also more present on the project than Sylvia's first album.
 Just Sylvia was recorded at two different studios in Nashville, Tennessee: Music City Music Hall and Woodland Sound Studios.
 The project consisted of ten tracks in total, six of which were composed by songwriting team, Kye Fleming and Dennis Morgan: "Nobody", "Sweet Yesterday", "You're a Legend in Your Own Mind", "You Can't Go Back Home", "Like Nothing Ever Happened" and "The Mill Song".